roehampton/module-content/msc-software-development-2/week-02/lab/README.md

 ## Introduction and getting ready

 1. You will do the lab today in PAIRS.
 Please swap frequently between the 'driver' and 'navigator'. (see https://en.wikipedia.org/wiki/Pair_programming)
 1. __You need ONE repository for this lab Choose the repo of ONE of the members of your pair to to on today__.
 Follow the instructions at the start of this lab to create a repository if you have not already done so.

+You will also have to add your partner/group as collaborators to allow them to push.
+For this

+  * Go to your repository in github
+  * Click 'settings' in the top menu
+  * Click 'collaborators' in the left menu
+  * Add the usernames of your collaborators.
+  * Your collaborators will have to 'accept' the invitation via email or through github

 ## Cloning a Project in Visual Studio Code